 “It was a bit of a shock to the system.
 It took a few days to wrap my head around it, but I had a lot of faith.
 I loved so much what I was hearing about Real Producers and the opportunity that I knew I had to do it,” said Jordan.

 Hopeful and excited, he was ready.
 Personally, though, there was a lot riding on this new endeavor.
 Jordan wanted something to boost his self-esteem and his confidence in his ability to excel at something that wasn’t just a stepping stone to the next gig.

 “In a way, I felt like I’d failed with Snocross, college, physical therapy, and the other entrepreneurial endeavors,” Jordan admitted.
 “They were all great experiences, but when was I going to finally make it happen?
 It was a personal quest to prove to myself and others I could do something of consequence.”

 When the first sale finally came, it still wasn’t quite a fairy tale from there.
 Jordan knew he was thoughtfully building his business and doing everything the right way, but it was a long road out of the woods.
 Unsurprisingly, though, in typical Jordan fashion, he made it through with hard work and dedication.

 He credits the combination of a solid foundation laid for his publication and clients, timing, and two great leadership conferences he attended toward the end of 2018 for his breakthrough.
-He made a commitment to start waking up at 5:30am every single day regardless of what was going on.
+He made a commitment to start waking up at 5:30am every single day regardless of what was on his agenda.
 And he hosted a launch party with more than 200 people in attendance – an overwhelming turnout where, for at least a moment, Jordan felt like a superstar.
-Within 30 days, he was selling almost $8K monthly.
+Within a 30-day period, he sold almost $8K in monthly contracts.
 Breakthrough achieved.

 He eloquently remembered, “Everything came together in this beautiful moment.”